I looked at my reflection and saw the constellation of moles staring back at me.

 “Aw, geez.
 Why did I have to get that trait from my grandpap?!
 Why couldn’t I have gotten some of his good characteristics instead?”

-As I ponder the question, I realize I do share some of my grandfather’s positive traits.
+As I considered my grandfather’s many positive traits, I realized I do share some of them:

 - I have his friendliness and his desire to look for the best in others

 - His love of reading, learning, and history